What We Recommend Payanywhere For

 Payanywhere support reps are reachable via email, phone, or live chat.
 Some users report it takes a while for live chat techs to respond, but the option is there if that’s your preference.
 Merchants can also turn to the extensive library of support content to troubleshoot issues themselves.
 There are articles and videos to walk you through different obstacles.

 What Users Think of Payanywhere

-- Capterra: Three users reviewed Payanywhere on Capterra, giving it 4.7 out of 5 stars.
+- Capterra: Seven users reviewed Payanywhere on Capterra, giving it 4.7 out of 5 stars.
 Most like how it’s easy to use and comes with affordable fees, though some have mentioned bugs with the software.

 - G2: Only one current user review on G2 ranks Payanywhere a 4.5 out of 5.
 Again, the user likes that it’s easy to use and also comes with features for tracking inventory, taxes, and transactions.
 However, they find it difficult to accept various payment types.

 If you are looking for a simple mobile payment processor, Payanywhere is a good option for businesses handling frequent, mobile in-person transactions.
 Processing rates are affordable for low order values, making it ideal for frequent sellers of inexpensive goods.
 With its pay-as-you-go subscription plan, fast application process, and easy setup, it’s also a great payment processing alternative to Square.